PeterMcHugh/slads/README.md

 ### Development

-To start serving files while watcing for changes you need to run `grunt serve`
+To start serving files while watcing for changes you need to run `npm install`, `bower install` and then `grunt serve`

 ### Building